rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 ### Dependencies ###

-This package now REQUIRES urlread2.
+This package now REQUIRES MATLAB.
 It can be found [here](http://www.mathworks.com/matlabcentral/fileexchange/35693-urlread2).

 Unzip the package and place it in the same directory as +Quandl in the folder +urlread2.